Signal briefing / Institutional

 Also read: IoT market: $1.1 trillion by 2026 Also read: NB-IoT and LoRa dominate the LPWAN IoT market Why it’s important LG’s acquisition of an 80% stake in Athom is a major step forward for LG in the field of Internet of Things.
 LG’s goal is to create a highly personalised home environment by combining Athom’s powerful connectivity capabilities with LG’s AI ThinQ platform, which perfectly aligns with LG’s goal of becoming a “smart living solutions company.”
 This strategic move puts LG at the forefront of the experience economy, where consumers increasingly value immersive and integrated home experiences.

 Athom’s Homey Pro can connect more than 50,000 devices and supports multiple connectivity methods, which, combined with its extensive application ecosystem, complement LG’s vision of a seamless smart home.
 It is reported that LG has been developing Internet of Things technology for more than ten years.
 From integrating Line with LG’s own HomeChat service in 2013, allowing users to control their appliances through Line, to today’s acquisition of Dutch smart home platform athom.
-LG’s moves have always been cutting-edge and visionary.
+LG’s moves have always been advanced and visionary.

 If executed properly, this could not only make homes smarter, it could even make appliances a true smart companion in our daily lives.

-Event Brief
+Signal Brief

 • Signal Type: Market

-• Region: Europe and Middle East
+• Region: Europe AND Middle East

-• Published sources should identify the affected parties, operating surface, and market exposure before this event map is treated as complete.
+• Published sources should identify the affected parties, operating surface, and market exposure before this trend map is treated as complete.

-Legal and Market Context
+Market Context

 • Operational relevance: Medium

-• Time horizon: Next quarter
+• Time Horizon: Next quarter

 What To Watch